ToshioCP/Gtk4-tutorial/gfm/sec17.md

     GObject -- GMenuModel -- GMenu

 Because GMenuModel is an abstract object, it isn't instantiatable.
-Therefore, it doesn't have any functions to create it.
+Therefore, it doesn't have any functions to create its instance.
 If you want to create a menu, use `g_menu_new` to create a GMenu instance.
 GMenu inherits all the functions of GMenuModel because of the child object.